dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-04-04-purple-text-orange-highlights.md

 The beauty of nostr is that it is not a platform.
 It's a protocol, which means that you don't have to sign up for it---you can create an identity yourself.
-You don't have to ask for permission; you just do, without having to rely on the benevolence of whatever dictator is in charge of the platform right now.
+You don't have to ask for permission; you just *do*, without having to rely on the benevolence of whatever dictator is in charge of the platform right now.